edx/journals/README.rst

         1. Go to LMS Admin http://localhost:18000/admin/oauth2/client/
         2. Click the `Add client` button.
         3. Leave the user field blank.
-        4. Specify the name of this service, ``skateboard``, as the client name.
+        4. Specify the name of this service, ``journals``, as the client name.
         5. Set the `URL` to the root path of this service: ``http://localhost:18606/``.
         6. Set the `Redirect URL` to the OIDC client endpoint: ``http://localhost:18606/complete/edx-oidc/``.
         7. Copy the `Client ID` and `Client Secret` values.
-They will be used later in `skateboard/settings/local.py`.
+They will be used later in `journals/settings/local.py`.
         8. Select `Confidential (Web applications)` as the client type.
         9. Click `Save`.
     2. Trust OAuth client in LMS
         1. Go to http://localhost:18000/admin/edx_oauth2_provider/trustedclient/add/
         2. Select your newly-created client's redirect URL from the dropdown.
         3. Click ``Save``.
-    3. Edit your local skateboard settings file
+    3. Edit your local journals settings file
-        1. Set the following values in `skateboard/settings/local.py`:
+        1. Set the following values in `journals/settings/local.py`:
             +-----------------------------------------------------+----------------------------------------------------------------------------+--------------------------------------------------------------------------+
             | Setting                                             | Description                                                                | Value                                                                    |
             +=====================================================+============================================================================+==========================================================================+